whitetreebible/connections/README.md

 ## ToDo List
 - make the Mermaid charts easier to read/traverse
-- figure out a way to disambiguous Mermaid charts, Joseph and Joseph overlap because I'm using name instead of id
-- collapse reciprocal links in the graph
 - create a way to heal/suggest missing reciprocal links